-Richard G. "Dick" Ewers is a research pilot in the Flight Crew Branch at NASA's Dryden Flight Research Center, Edwards, Calif.
-His research flying duties have spanned flying highly modified F/A-18 aircraft in high-speed flight research to piloting NASA's world-travelling DC-8 flying science laboratory and Gulfstream III aircraft for NASA's Airborne Science Program.
-He has logged more than 12,750 hours of military and civilian flight experience over 43 years in a wide variety of aircraft ranging from jet fighters to blimps.
+Richard G. "Dick" Ewers was a research pilot in the Flight Crew Branch at NASA's Armstrong Flight Research Center, Edwards, CA. His research flying duties spanned flying highly modified F/A-18 aircraft in high-speed flight research to piloting NASA's world-traveling DC-8 flying science laboratory and Gulfstream III aircraft for NASA's Airborne Science Program.
+He logged more than 12,750 hours of military and civilian flight experience over 43 years in a wide variety of aircraft ranging from jet fighters to blimps.

 Ewers came to NASA Dryden (now Armstrong) in May 1998 after serving for more than eight years as an engineering test pilot with Northrop Grumman's Electronic Sensors and Systems Division, formerly Westinghouse's Electronic Systems Group.
 While with Westinghouse/Northrop-Grumman, he flight tested emerging radar and forward-looking infrared systems under development for military and civilian use.

 Before joining Westinghouse, Ewers served for more than 21 years in the U.S. Marine Corps as a fighter and test pilot, flying F-4, A-4, and F/A-18 aircraft.
 He completed flight training at Naval Air Station Pensacola, FL, in 1970, and subsequently served in fighter/attack and reconnaissance squadrons before ultimately commanding an F-4S squadron for two years.
 His military flying included combat service in Vietnam and operational exchange tours with both U.S. Navy and U.S. Air Force squadrons flying F-4s around the world, including launches from and landings on aircraft carriers.